JCWoodworker/interview-prep/README.md

-# The purpose of this is to list out functions that are essential to solving larger problems
+# The purpose of this is to list out functions that are essential to solving larger problems, and work on my leetcode skills

 ---